exakat/exakat-docs/Reference/Rules/Structures/CastToBoolean.rst

 Cast To Boolean
 +++++++++++++++

-  This expression may be reduced by casting to boolean type.
+  This expression may be reduced to casting to a boolean.
+This makes the code more readable, and adapt the type of the value to its usage.

 .. code-block:: php